Physics (PY)

 Typically offered in Fall only

-Fundamental concepts and formulations, including interpretation and techniques, and the application of theory to simple physical systems, such as the free particle, the harmonic oscillator, the particle in a potential well and central force problems.
-Other topics including approximation methods, identical particles and spin, transformation theory, symmetries and invariance, and an introduction to quantum theory of scattering and angular momentum.
+Fundamental concepts and formulations, including interpretation and techniques.
+Application of theory to simple physical systems, such as the free particle, the harmonic oscillator, the particle in a potential well, and central force problems.
+Other topics include approximation methods, identical particles and spin, transformation theory, symmetries and invariance, and an introduction to quantum theory of scattering and angular momentum.

 Typically offered in Fall only

-Fundamental concepts and formulations, including interpretation and techniques, and the application of theory to simple physical systems, such as the free particle, the harmonic oscillator, the particle in a potential well and central force problems.
-Other topics including approximation methods, identical particles and spin, transformation theory, symmetries and invariance, and an introduction to quantum theory of scattering and angular momentum.
+Fundamental concepts and formulations, including interpretation and techniques, and the application of theory to simple physical systems, such as the free particle, the harmonic oscillator, the particle in a potential well, and central force problems.
+Other topics include approximation methods, identical particles and spin, transformation theory, symmetries and invariance, and an introduction to the quantum theory of scattering and angular momentum.
+The final exam is the Department qualifying exam for quantum mechanics.

 Typically offered in Spring only

 Introduction to theoretical physics in preparation for advanced study.
-Emphasis on classical mechanics, special relativity and the motion of charged particles.
-Topics including variational principles, Hamiltonian dynamics and canonical transformation theory, structure of the Lorentz group and elementary dynamics of unquantized fields.
+Emphasis on classical mechanics, special relativity, and the motion of charged particles.
+Topics include variational principles, Hamiltonian dynamics, canonical transformation theory, structure of the Lorentz group, and elementary dynamics of unquantized fields.
+The final exam is the Department qualifying exam for classical mechanics.

 Typically offered in Fall only